Writing

 • essay

-Why fatigue is still hard, and that is fine
+Fatigue is still hard, and I've made peace with that

-An essay on the parts of fatigue analysis that resist automation — scatter, history, environment, and the judgement calls no pre-processor will ever ask you about.
+A short note on the parts of fatigue analysis that resist automation, mostly scatter and history and the judgement calls no pre-processor asks you about.

 Read post